 Step 1: Preheat the oven to 350F and arrange the wire rack in the middle.
 This way the cake will bake evenly.
 Lightly spray the spring form with non-stick cooking spray and line the bottom with parchment paper.
 No need to line the sides.
 Set aside.

-Step 2: In the bowl of the electric mixer fitted with the paddle attachment combine room temperature butter, granulated white sugar, brown sugar, and vanilla.
+Step 2: In the bowl of the electric mixer fitted with the paddle attachment combine room temperature butter, granulated white sugar, brown sugar, and vanilla extract.
 Mix medium speed until light and fluffy for 2-3 minutes.
 Scrape down the sides and the paddle attachment with a flexible spatula.

 Step 3: Add the room temperature egg and mix for 2 minutes until well combined. the coffee cake batter may look broken – this happens when the eggs and the butter are at different temperatures.
-Don’t worry, once you add the dry ingredients this will smooth out.
+Don’t worry, once you add the dry ingredients to the wet ingredients this will smooth out.

 Step 4: Alternating milk and dry ingredients, add them to your bowl, and mix to combine after each addition.
 Start with ⅓ of the flour mix, add ½ of the milk, add another ⅓ of the flour, add the rest of the milk, and end with the rest of the flour.
 Make sure to scrape down the sides of the mixing bowl.

 Step 7: Allow the cake to cool in the pan for 10 minutes before moving the ring from the spring pan.
 To do so, run a knife around the edges (right between the cake and the ring).
 Then open the latch of the spring form and remove it.
 You can either let the cake cool completely or be like me and cut it while still warm.
-There is nothing like a still warm slice of fresh baked peach crumb cake.
+There is nothing like a still-warm slice of freshly baked peach crumb cake topped with a light dusting of powdered sugar.

 Store any leftovers of the gluten free peach coffee cake you may have in an airtight container at room temperature for 3-4 days.
 If it's hot and humid in your kitchen I recommend storing it in an airtight container in the fridge.
 Allow for it to come to room temperature before serving.